Skip to main content

 • Card tab, showing the attributes of the card selected in the graph

-• Card Relations tab, showing the list of relations of the selected card, with domain name and description of the linked card
+• Card Relations tab, showing the list of relations of the selected card, including domain name and description of the linked card

 • Card List tab, showing all cards displayed in the graph